- As low as $814/Night

 Guest Access:

 You'll have access to the entire upstairs of the home (with a private entrance) and the wrap-around porch.
 You will not have to share any common areas with the downstairs guests.
-Parking included as well!
+Parking supplied as well!

 The Neighborhood:

 The Elliotborough/Cannonborough district of downtown Charleston.
 With its friendly neighbors, comfortable eateries, and tree lined streets, our neighborhood will immerse you in Charleston’s classic appeal.
 This home is ideal for a family or group seeking a fun, culinary and cultural vacation.
 Popular dining spots in the neighborhood include Xiao Bao Biscuit, Fuel, Porchetta Shop, Southbound, R Kitchen, Chubby Fish and many more!
 Our guests and neighbors also rave about Welton's Tiny Bakeshop and Kudu Coffee.
 We recommend going to either for a cup of locally-roasted coffee or their delicious cookies and cakes.
-The home is only a short walk from the very trendy King Street where you will find a multitude of great stores – including antique stores, book stores and fashion stores – as well as countless buzzing eateries and bars.
+The home is only a short walk from the very fashionable King Street where you will find a multitude of great stores – including antique stores, book stores and fashion stores – as well as countless buzzing eateries and bars.

 Getting Around: